-3.2 Intention estimation

-Figure 2(a) shows all the latest AIS data whose SOG is less than 0.5 knots (around 0.26 m/s) recorded at 21:00, 07/04/2020.
-These ships are regarded as anchored or stopped, and the speed is caused by either wind or water current.
-All the ship trajectories are plotted in Figure 2(b).
-The ships are not taking random actions or steers during the motion.
-Instead, most of them have a clear destination, e.g., moving to a port or into the ocean.
-This makes the intention estimation possible, and our approach assumes that each ship has its own destination.
+3.2 Intention Estimation.
+Stationary and moving ships: Ships in the studied area include both stationary and moving ships.
+Figure 2(a) shows all the latest AIS data of the stationary ships whose SOG is less than 0.5 knots (around 0.26 m/s) recorded at 21:00, 07/04/2020.
+These ships are regarded as anchored or stopped and signify possible port or berth locations, which will be used as possible ship destinations.
+Their speed, if any, is caused by either wind or water currents.
+On the other hand, the trajectories of all the moving ships, also called target ships, are plotted in Fig. 2(b).
+The ships are not taking random actions or steers during the motion; instead, most of them have a clear destination, e.g., moving to a port or into the ocean.
+Therefore, in this research, it is assumed that each target ship always has its own destination.
+This makes it possible to estimate the intention of target ships.

-The first step is to choose some positions as the possible destinations.
-Besides the water area on the margin of the map, a port or an anchoring area on the map can also be a destination.
-Thus, we collect the AIS data recorded at 21:00 with SOG $\leq$ 0.5 and use hierarchical clustering to determine the possible destinations.
+Destination identification: The first step of intention estimation is to choose some positions as possible destinations.
+Besides the water areas on the margins of the map, a port or an anchoring area on the map can also be a destination.
+Thus, we collect the AIS data of the stationary ships, recorded at 21:00 with SOG \leq 0.5, and use hierarchical clustering to determine the possible destinations.
 The distance threshold of the clustering is set as 400 pixels, and the median of each cluster is then used as a possible destination.
-The position of all the possible destinations is shown in Figure 3.
+The positions of all the possible destinations are shown in Fig. 3.